-Instructor: Professor V. Vasdekis, Department of Statistics
+Instructor: Professor V. Vasdekis, Department of Statistics or Contract Instructor

-Desired Learning Outcomes: Students are expected to know the fundamental theory behind the simple and multiple linear regression models, weighted regression, non-linear regression, random effects models and to become familiar with their practical applications.
-The students study the conditions for applications and the use for analysis under different data types.
+Desired Learning Outcomes: Students are expected to know the fundamental theory behind the simple and multiple linear regression models and weighted regression.
+It is also expected to understand the linear models applications in experimental design and be able to design an experiment exploiting its basic principles.